KKV9/compress.yazi/README.md

  - Type a name for the new file.
  - The file extention must match one of the supported filetype extentions.
  - The desired archive/compression command must be installed on your system.

+## Flags

+ - Combine flags for more functionality.
+Currently unix only -- Untested on windows.
+ - -p allows you to set a password (7z and zip only)
+ - -h allows you to encrypt header (7z only)
+ - -l allows you to set a compression level (0 - 9) -- 0 = Store, 9 = Best compression